Written by Mojo, reviewed by Medical Doctor Dr Matthew Chan, and Psychosexual Therapists Amanda Barge and Silva Neves

 Dr Matthew Chan, Medical Doctor

 Erections aren’t just a physical response.
-Getting hard requires the right signals being sent from both the mind and the body.
+Getting hard requires the right signals from both the mind as well as the body.

-To complicate matters, there are also some physical effects of cocaine that can then lead to psychological erection issues down the line.
+To complicate matters, some of the physical effects of cocaine can lead to psychological erection issues down the line.

 Read on to see how cocaine can have a psychological impact on your penis: